0xAF/openwebrxplus-plugins/receiver/magic_key/README.md

 permalink: /receiver/magic_key
 ---

-This `receiver` plugin will allow you to set the MagicKey without writing it in the browser's address bar.
+This `receiver` plugin will allow you to set the MagicKey without typing it in the browser's address bar.

 ## Preview